wannesm/adsphd/README.txt

                                          a figure in chapter1.tex, you should
                                          NOT include the relative path, i.e.,
                                             \includegraphics{myfigure} % and not {image/myfigure}!
-  ./chapters/chapter1/defs.tex      #  + contains notations specific for this
-                                         chapter.
-Only used to create ./defs.tex,
-                                         which should be included in thesis.tex

   ./chapters/chapter2
   ./chapters/chapter2/chapter2.tex
   ./chapters/chapter2/image/
-  ./chapters/chapter2/defs.tex

   ...

-The following files will be generated automatically during the compilation
+The following file will be generated automatically during the compilation
 process:

-  ./defs.tex                        # contains all notations, combined from
-                                    # defs_thesis.tex and chapters/*/defs.tex.
   ./chapters/chapterX/Makefile      # Makefile dealing with all dependencies of
                                     # the chapter.